-This document is the NECC Midterm report for the first half of year 2017; a joint coordinated and elaborated work organized by NECC-Gaza staff in full cooperation between all centers and departments.
+This document is the NECC quarterly report for the third quarter of year 2017, a joint coordinated and elaborated work organized by NECC-Gaza staff in full cooperation between all centers and departments.

-The purpose of this report is to give comprehensive information on NECC programs implementation during first half of 2017 (for period covering 1st January till 30th June), highlighting and summarizing the achievements that have been realized with regards to the stipulated and intended goals considering the different aspects of context in the Palestinian territories mainly in the Gaza Strip.
+The purpose of this report is to give comprehensive information on NECC programs implementation during third quarter of year 2017 (for period from 1st January till 30th September); highlighting and summarizing the achievements that have been realized with regards to the stipulated and intended goals considering the different aspects of context in the Palestinian territories mainly in the Gaza Strip.